khalti/docs.khalti.com/content/khalti-epayment.md

 | Pending | Hold, do not provide service.
 And contact Khalti team.
 | Refunded | Transaction has been refunded to user.
 Do not provide service.
 | Expired | User have not made the payment, Do not provide the service.
-| Canceled | User have canceled the payment, Do not provide the service.
+| User canceled | User have canceled the payment, Do not provide the service.

 !!!
 Important note
-    + Khalti shall not be liable
-        + For any mishaps if the service is provided before requesting lookup API.
-        + If service is provided when the status is not **Completed**
     + Only the status with **Completed** must be treated as success.
     + Status **Canceled** , **Expired** , **Failed** must be treated as failed.
+    + If any negative consequences occur due to incomplete API integration or providing service without checking lookup status, Khalti won’t be accountable for any such losses.
     + For status other than these, hold the transaction and contact **KHALTI** team.
     + Payment link expires in 60 minutes in production.